 3. Consider the application’s cross-platform and browser versions

 It is not enough to stick to one platform anymore (typically Android or iOS).
 Now, it is crucial to be able to extend your reach across different platforms.

 As of January 2020, the market share between mobile operating systems amounted to 74.3% for Android, 24.76% for iOS, and 2% for other operating systems.

-It is not just the approach to reach cross-platform development, it is more cost-effective over the long term, especially if you employ high-quality IDE tools to expedite application development.
+It is not just the approach to reaching cross-platform development, it is more cost-effective over the long term, especially if you employ high-quality IDE tools to expedite application development.
 Most IDE programs let you develop web browser versions of your mobile apps, which allow users to utilize your app on any device.

-Budgeting app Goodbudget, for example, is available for iOS, Android and can be accessed flawlessly on a web browser.
+Budgeting app Goodbudget, for example, is available for iOS, and Android and can be accessed flawlessly on a web browser.

 4. Take control of your social media accounts.

 Pre-launch, you’ll want to claim your social media accounts and actively use them to drive interest and even early sign-ups, as we’ll go over in more detail in Step 7.